 Anne Carle, RN, Telehealth Clinical Coordinator, uses the video conferencing feature to talk to Leon from her office.

 The Telehealth monitoring system, used by Cornerstone VNA, is a product of Health Recovery Solutions (HRS).
-The HRS Telehealth units are 4G Samsung tablets that come with Bluetooth enabled devices, including a blood pressure machine and cuff, pulse oximeter, and scale.
+The HRS Telehealth units are 4G Samsung tablets that come with Bluetooth enabled remote patient monitoring devices, including a blood pressure machine and cuff, pulse oximeter, and scale.
 Through the telehealth unit, a patient’s blood pressure, heart rate, O2 saturation, weight, and survey questions are transmitted back to my office via a web portal.
 This allows me to monitor patients on a daily basis and detect irregularities in medical status.

 Soon after Leon returned home, I received a telephone call from his daughter who expressed her concerns for her father’s safety in the home due to his poor physical endurance.
 I was able to reassure his daughter that I would be closely monitoring her father through our telehealth system, and that I would be notified immediately of any irregularities.
 I further explained that the system allows me to conduct visual assessments through the video chat feature, communicate with his doctor to prevent a situation from turning serious, and schedule a nursing visit if needed.
 Leon’s daughter expressed relief and security from knowing her father was being closely watched, even on days without a nursing visit.